makingthematrix/signals3/README.md

 > intSignal.foreach { number => println("number: $number") }
 number: 2
 ```
 but subscribing to `strSignal` will not display anything, because `strSignal` is still empty.
-Or, if you simply don't need that functionality, you can use a standard `EventStream` instead.
+Or, if you simply don't need that functionality, you can use a standard `Stream` instead.

-You can also of course `map` and `flatMap` signals, `zip` them, `throttle`, `fold`, or make any future or an event stream into one.
+You can also of course `map` and `flatMap` signals, `zip` them, `throttle`, `fold`, or make any future or a stream into one.
 With a bit of Scala magic you can even do for-comprehensions:
 ```scala
 val fooSignal = for {
  number <- intSignal